 "The fire guards at Messrs Bobby and Co, were on duty on the roof and were successfully dealing with the I.B.s (incendiary bombs) but were continually driven off the roof by machine gun fire.
 Between this menace and the flames spreading across the street they were unable to cope with both difficulties and the flames starting from Messrs.
 Bobby's spread to Messrs.
 Deller's Cafe through the portion of the building above Lloyds Bank".

 On 5th March 1964 the building was opened by the Mayor.
-The new store employed 250 people trading on six floors and 60 different departments.
-A special design feature was the restaurant on the top floor which catered for 300 customers and has a 50 ft long window giving views across the city to the Haldon Hills.
+The new store employed 250 people trading on six floors with 60 different departments.
+A special design feature was the restaurant on the top floor which catered for 300 customers and had a 50 ft long window giving views across the city to the Haldon Hills.
 It is said that the basement was built to be nuclear bomb proof and could be used by the authorities in a national emergency.
-On 8th December 1972 the store was renamed Debenhams in a move to consolidate the Debenhams name across the UK.
+On 8th December 1972 the store was renamed Debenhams in a move to consolidate the name across the UK.

 In 1987, the Times did a survey of the worst buildings in Britain with the Debenhams building making it into the top 10.
 The building gives a great view across the city from the restaurant on the top, and it is often used for abseiling events to raise money for charity.
 The roof is also a favourite for letting off fireworks at Christmas and New Year.
-It was announced in November 2010 that John Lewis was to take on the old Debenhams building for a John Lewis at Home store, occupying fiveof the eight floors.
-It was revealed that the single story frontage would have an extra floor added to the Land Securities owned building for a new.
+It was announced in November 2010 that John Lewis was to take on the old Debenhams building for a John Lewis at Home store, occupying five of the eight floors.
+It was revealed that the single story frontage would have an extra floor added to the Land Securities owned building.
 The new store is focused on furniture, furnishing accessories, electrical and home technology.
 Computer terminals in the branch allow shoppers to browse the wider John Lewis range.

 When Land Securities decided to redevelop Princesshay, an important feature of the plan was for a large department store as the flagship business of the development.
 Within a short time of the announcement of the plans, Debenhams had negotiated an option on the new facility.
 The new Debenhams, in Bedford Street has twice the floor area of the old store.
 There is a main entrance facing Southernhay, paved with Portuguese stone blocks and a restaurant overlooking the Cathedral, giving stunning views across Princesshay Square.
-They will no doubt continue as one of the premier stores in the city.

 Sources - Express and Echo clippings, Debenhams website, Exeter Burning by Peter Thomas and other articles on Exeter Memories.